landrok/laravel-mailpro-driver/README.md

 MAIL_DRIVER=mailpro
 ```

-Add your parameters to you `.env`:
+Add your parameters to your `.env`:

 ```sh
 MAILPRO_CLIENT_ID=123456